MichelleKendall/MichelleKendall.github.io/_posts/2020-05-28-interpreting-covid19-antibody-tests.md

 Therefore, if you are one of those 117 people who get a positive result, there is a <b>84.6%</b> chance you have had it (= 99 / 117 x 100).
 That is probably substantially lower "accuracy" than we expected when we first heard that the test was 99% sensitive and 98% specific.

-## Conclusion
+## What can antibody tests tell us?

 The interaction of prevalence, sensitivity and specificity is often counter-intuitive and can lead to confusion and sometimes <a href="https://doi.org/10.1080/09540120701867206" target="_blank"> devastating consequences</a>.
 The little app below enables you to run the calculation I outlined above for different combinations of values for prevalence, sensitivity and specificity.
 Notice how at 1% prevalence (appropriate for many places in the world) a positive result on a 99% sensitive and 99% specific test really only gives you a 50-50 chance of having had COVID-19.
-You can check how tests available in your area might perform in the context of the local prevalence.
+You can check how the <a href="https://www.fda.gov/medical-devices/emergency-situations-medical-devices/eua-authorized-serology-test-performance" target="_blank"> sensitivity and specificity of particular tests</a> available in your area might perform in the context of the local prevalence.

+One way to have greater confidence in a test result is to repeat the test.
+Testing yourself once a fortnight could help to build a fairly accurate picture of whether or not you have become infected at any point, and may even help to spot waning immunity if and when this happens.
+However, with tests currently in short supply and typically costing £60-£150, this is not a practical option for most people.

 At a regional or national level, antibody tests can be useful for public health bodies and researchers to build up a picture of how many people have had the virus.
 However, the lack of certainty about immunity, together with the lack of clarity about the accuracy of many publicly available tests, make me extremely wary about individuals using them for anything other than casual interest at the moment.